ryan1501/fedora-pm/README.md

 # Fedora Package Manager

-A modern, user-friendly package manager for Fedora Linux that provides both CLI and GUI interfaces for managing packages.
+A modern, user-friendly package manager for Fedora Linux that provides a clean CLI interface for managing packages.

 ## Features